hashicorp/design-system/website/docs/getting-started/for-designers/partials/best-practices.md

 ### Why to avoid detaching components

 When you detach a component, that component will no longer receive updates when new features or changes are published in the library.
 This can cause Figma projects and production applications to drift out of sync quickly.
 This can introduce tech debt and complex updates in the future.
-It can be avoided by working closely with the design system team and learning how to extend components as necessary.
+It can be avoided by working closely with the Design Systems Team and learning how to extend components as necessary.